ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 - misc -- everything has to go somewhere
 - py -- Python programs
 - script -- BBO Dealer code fragments that may be Imported into PBS files -- be careful modifying these as they may break any scenario that imports them.

-Since we have all of these scenarios, We wanted to leverage them.
-I've created python programs that use the dlr files to create pbn, rotated pbn, and rotated lin files that can be used elsewhere.
-When scenarios are updated or new scenarios are created, the following programs are in the py folder of the PBS root directory and are used to create/update the pbn and lin files.

 ## Acknowledgements